 In addition to maximum FDIC protection for business deposits, our fintech provides other benefits.
 First, our network of banks competes for business deposits, ensuring that businesses receive the most competitive rates available, even in a low interest rate environment.
 Second, ADM makes reconciliations easy with a consolidated monthly statement and a user-friendly online portal.
 Finally, AMMA™ is not meant to replace a business’s banking relationship.
 Rather, it complements it.

-With ADM, Businesses Get the MOST Protection, and the MOST Competitive Returns for Cash Reserves
+With ADM, Businesses Get Access to Extended Protection and Nationally Competitive Returns for Cash Reserves

 With an American Money Market Account [AMMA™] from ADM, businesses can extend FDIC coverage to all their cash reserves*.
-In addition, AMMA™ provides the MOST competitive returns available for business cash reserves.
+In addition, AMMA™ provides nationally competitive returns for business cash reserves.

 *Funds in an AMMA™ can be deposited with traditional banks or Credit Unions.
 When funds are deposited at a credit union, NCUA insurance will be available in lieu of FDIC insurance and is functionally equivalent.